LibrariesHacked/librarieshacked.github.io/_posts/2022-01-05-public-lending-right.md

 The 'total' loan figures, taken from CIPFA stats, are for the previous financial year.
 For rough estimation that would normally be fine.
 Although loans numbers have been steadily decreasing, they're similar enough between neighbouring years.

 But disruption is often caused by unforeseen circumstances breaking processes that aren't resilient.
-What would happen if public library loans numbers dramatically dropped, and the previous years total not that relevant to the current year?
+What would happen if public library loans numbers dramatically dropped, and the previous year total not that relevant to the current year?
 Well, for 2020/2021 that happened.
-The PLR sample will have been considerably smaller than usual, but the CIPFA totals from the previous year relatively normal.
-The next year, the opposite will be the case.
+The PLR sample will have been considerably smaller than usual, but the CIPFA total from the previous year relatively normal.
+Next year, the opposite will be the case.
 The British Library have explained some of this in [the possible impact on PLR due to lockdown](https://www.bl.uk/britishlibrary/~/media/88440fd32e8d4697bb382446a7993efd.ashx).

 > in next year’s calculation we will use CIPFA data from 1 April 2020 to 31 March  2021, which is likely to be significantly reduced due to the extended periods when public libraries were closed.
 We expect the PLR sample data for this period will have returned to normal and we will have collected a full year’s worth of loans information
 >